Salade de roquette, vinaigrette à l’échalote et amandes grillées

-Last week I had lunch (at the Café Fusion, where else?) with someone who, incidentally, told me about a cooking class she had attended.
-It was one of those conversations between two persons who don’t know each other too well, who suspect they are in the company of a fellow food enthusiast, but are still trying to determine how deeply infected the other person is, and just how much detail will be too much detail.
+Last week I had lunch with someone who told me about a cooking class she had attended.
+It was one of those conversations between two persons who don’t know each other very well, who suspect they are in the company of a fellow food enthusiast, but are still trying to determine how deeply infected the other person is, and just how much detail might be too much detail.

 Of course, my lunch companion and I ended up discussing the whole menu that they had prepared during the cooking class.
 In passing, she explained the word contiser, a culinary term I knew not (I have found just a few references to the English translation “to contise”), which means to cut regular slits in a raw piece of meat or fish to insert ingredients that will lend flavor during the cooking — like slivers of truffle or, in her case, a sprig of fresh rosemary in a chicken breast.
 This is a bit like larder (to lard), only larder should theoretically be used for pieces of lard inserted in meat.

 She also mentioned (getting to the point here) preparing a vinaigrette cuite à l’échalote, a cooked shallot vinaigrette, which had you slow-cook the shallots in balsamic vinegar (optionally cut with water) until completely absorbed.
 This idea stuck with me, and I decided to give it a try on Sunday morning, for brunch with our friends Marion and Benoît.

 I intended to use the vinaigrette to dress a fresh green bean salad, but the store was out, so I got arugula instead.
 I dressed it quite simply with a little olive oil and walnut oil, added in the cooked shallots, and tossed with chopped toasted almonds.
 The trio was a very successful mix of textures (snappy greens, crunchy almonds, soft shallots) and flavors (tangy, peppery, piquant, sour, toasted and sweet) in every bite.